iuliailies/iuliailies/README.md

 ### Hi there! :wave:

 Glad to see you here!
 I'm Iulia, a frontend developer, currently completing my bachelor studies.
-I have a keen eye for :sparkles:visual design:sparkles: and user experience, and I do my best to bring this passion to every project I work on.
+I have a keen eye for :sparkles:visual design:sparkles: and I do my best to bring this passion to every project I work on.

-You can find my latest projects pinned below, hope you'll find something of interest to you.
+My latest projects are pinned below, hope you'll find something of interest to you.

 <!--
 **iuliailies/iuliailies** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.